Can Schools Take Away Recess as Punishment?

 If your kid doesn’t have an IEP or 504, I would still recommend that you push for this.
 Though technically if your child is not identified as having a disability, you won’t have as many protections.
 That doesn’t mean you shouldn’t try!

 Short answer-maybe.
 Some states have begun to mandate recess for kids, but there are not many.
-Do a Google search to see what your state says about it.
+Do an internet search to see what your state says about it.

 Even so, printing off the law and angrily pointing to it and showing it to teachers and administrators is not an effective advocacy tactic, in my opinion.